18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 Let's go ahead and get you ready to build the site.

+* First run `rvm install 2.2.0` to get the correct version of ruby on your mac.
 * You can do that by typing `./go init`.

 > This command runs bunch of commands in the background that you don't need to worry about.
 It's downloading and installing a few things called "gems."
 Gems are little bundles of programs written in the Ruby programming language that do really specific things.
 [Jekyll](http://jekyllrb.com) is a gem we use to create the 18f.gsa.gov website, and our version of it needs to use a few other gems to run and make the site work.
 The last thing it does is build the site out for you.
 You should only need to do this once.